The Pet-Parenting Journey

 When is the Right Time to Say Goodbye?

 The question we are asked far more often than any other is “when is the right time to say goodbye?”
-While there are some tools we use to help assess a pet’s quality of life, we’ve come to believe there really is no single “right” answer to this question.
+While there are tools that exist to help you assess a pet's quality of life (like this simple one from Clinician's Brief, or this more advanced one from Ohio State University), we’ve come to believe there really is no single “right” answer to this question.

 When a pet is seriously ill or injured, there is a subjective time window that opens, within which euthanasia is an appropriate treatment decision.
 That window may be very short, for example with a pet who has just suffered severe trauma, or it could be many months in length, as is the case with many chronic diseases.